MaJerle/stm32-usart-uart-dma-rx-tx/README.md

     - Consequently `TC` event gets triggered at `20` bytes being transmitted

 Possible cases during real-life execution:
 - Case *A*: DMA transfers `10` bytes.
-The application receives a notification with `HT` event and may process received data
+The application receives a notification via the `HT` event and may process received data
 - Case *B*: DMA transfers next `10` bytes.
-The application receives a notification thanks to `TC` event.
-Processing now starts from last known position until the end of memory
+The application receives a notification thanks to the `TC` event.
+Processing now starts from the last known position to the end of memory
     - DMA is in circular mode, thus it will continue right from beginning of the buffer, on top of the picture
-- Case *C*: DMA transfers `10` bytes, but not aligned with `HT` nor `TC` events
+- Case *C*: DMA transfers `10` bytes, but not aligned with `HT` or `TC` events
-    - Application gets notified with `HT` event when first `6` bytes are transfered.
-Processing may start from last known read location
+- Application gets notified with the `HT` event when the first `6` bytes are transferred.
+Processing may start from the last known read location
-    - The application receives `IDLE` line event after next `4` bytes are successfully transfered to memory
+- The application receives the `IDLE` line event after the next `4` bytes are successfully transferred to memory
-- Case *D*: DMA transfers `10` bytes in *overflow* mode and but not aligned with `HT` nor `TC` events
+- Case *D*: DMA transfers `10` bytes in *overflow* mode and not aligned with `HT` or `TC` events
-    - The application receives a notification by `TC` event when first `4` bytes are transfered.
-Processing may start from last known read location
+- The application receives a notification by the `TC` event when the first `4` bytes are transferred.
+Processing may start from the last known read location
-    - The application receives a notification by `IDLE` event after next `6` bytes are transfered.
+- The application receives a notification by the `IDLE` event after the next `6` bytes are transferred.
 Processing may start from beginning of buffer
-- Case *E*: Example what may happen when application relies only on `IDLE` event
+- Case *E*: Example of what may happen when the application relies only on the `IDLE` event
     - If application receives `30` bytes in burst, `10` bytes get overwritten by DMA as application did not process it quickly enough
-    - Application gets `IDLE` line event once there is steady RX line for `1` byte timeframe
+    - The application gets the `IDLE` line event once the RX line is steady for `1` byte timeframe
     - Red part of data represents first `10` received bytes from burst which were overwritten by last `10` bytes in burst
-    - Option to avoid such scenario is to poll for DMA changes quicker than burst of `20` bytes take; or by using `TC` and `HT` events
+    - An option to avoid such a scenario is to poll for DMA changes quicker than a burst of `20` bytes takes; or by using `TC` and `HT` events

 Example code to read data from memory and process it, for cases *A-D*